 problem Description for Desalination

-The present study investigates the performance of a solar-still thermal desalination unit.
+The present study investigates the performance of a solar-still thermal desalination unit by ANSYS Fluent software.
 The present model consists of a small chamber with a sloping glass surface at the top.
 The solar heat passes through the glass to the surface of the water in the enclosure and causes surface evaporation (applying a UDF for surface evaporation).
 The resulting vapor impact to the cold glass surface and undergo a distillation process.
 Pure water from hot vapor distillation moves down the slope of the glass plate and discharges as pure water.

 To solve this problem, the Species Transport method is used.
 When using this method, saline water flow is not simulated in the device, unlike methods such as multiphase simulations that have much heavier computations.
 This assumes that there is a mixture of air and vapor inside the chamber interior.
 In fact, the simulation focuses solely on the amount of vapor produced in the system, and the purpose of the present study is to investigate the amount of vapor produced on the water surface and the cold surface of the sloping plate.

 There are several assumptions to simulate the present problem:

 The simulation is Steady-State and the solver is Pressure-Based.
 The effect of the earth’s gravity on the flow is considered equal to 9.81 m.s-2 because in this problem the glass plate slope causes the downward movement of the distilled water.

 The present 3-D model was designed by Design Modeler software.
 The geometry consists of a sloping glass surface at the top and a horizontal water plate at the bottom.

 A structured mesh was performed using ANSYS Meshing software.
 The element number is 500,000.